Conelike radiant structures

 More precise description of the phase curve can also be obtained by writing $u = r^{-1}$ (as in \cite{Whittaker-analyticaldynamics}) and using $\tfrac{d}{dt} = r^{-2}\tfrac{d}{d\theta}= u^{2}\tfrac{d}{d\theta}$ to rewrite $\ddot{r} = r^{-3} - r^{-n-2}$ to obtain $\tfrac{d^{2}u}{d\theta^{2}} = u^{n} - u = u(u-1)(u^{n-2} + u^{n-1} + \dots + u + 1)$, which describes the solution in polar coordinates.
 The corresponding expression for the energy is $(\tfrac{du}{d\theta})^{2} = \tfrac{2}{n+1}u^{n+1} - u^{2} + 2E_{0}$.
 More detailed discussion of the solutions is omitted, but the preceding suffices to show that the geodesics of $\nabla$ behave quite differently than those of $D$ (which are all unbounded, being lines).

 Independent of the considerations of this section, it seems interesting that there is a family of affine connections with nice properties (e.g. Ricci-flat) and whose geodesics are motions in a central field with power law potential.
-The author has not found this in the literature.
-It might be interesting to explore the connection $D$ from the perspective of the projective dynamics proposed by A. Albouy \cite{Albouy-projectivedynamics, Albouy-firstintegrals}. \end{example}
+The author has not found this in the literature. \end{example}